yoshinewa/yoshinewa/README.md

 ### :man_technologist: About me:
 - :office: I am a Junior who is currently studying in University of Information Technology, VNU - HCM City from Vietnam <img src="https://images.emojiterra.com/google/noto-emoji/v2.034/128px/1f1fb-1f1f3.png" width="15">.
-- :telescope: My major is Software Engineering and I have experience on working with front-end libraries/frameworks on mobile and web applications.
+- :telescope: My major is Software Engineering and I have experience on working with front-end libraries/frameworks for mobile and web applications.
 - :fire: Currently, I am focusing on Game Development and this is my biggest passion till now.
 - :notes: Besides, I love making music and indie songs, visit my YouTube channel and SoundCloud for more updates.
 - :mailbox: How to reach me: Email me at minh.ngntri@gmail.com or contact me via above platforms.